Just the mental model

 Hands on

-These labs turn the map into code.
-Each one builds a deliberately small version of a major AI tooling idea, using plain files, shell commands, and simple JSON.
+These labs turn the map into something you can touch.
+Each one builds a deliberately small version of one AI tooling idea with plain files, shell commands, and simple JSON.

 These labs are not the start of the whole journey.
-They are the start of the tooling journey after you have picked a model-access path.
-The model access page explains how you get to that point in the first place.
+They start once you have picked a model-access path.
+The model access page is the part that gets you to that starting line.

 These are not polished products.
 They are practice pieces.
 By the end, you should have a tiny local stack that grows from model access into a command-line interface, tools, structured boundaries, memory, coordination, approvals, logs, and evals.